Resource Center

 The exceptions also extend to employees with a valid adopted alternative workweek schedule

 The California law is specific on how to apply overtime pay for each of these classifications of employees.
-Check out the complete California overtime exceptions for the nitty-gritty details.
+Check out California’s overtime exception guide for further details.

-Also, bear in mind that the Fair Labor Standards Act (FLSA) explicitly covers specific jobs by the overtime pay laws.
-Example of overtime protection includes all first responders like paramedics, police, and firefighters.
-Several other professions that endure long work hours are protected under the FLSA, too: practical nurses and paralegals, although they would otherwise be exempt.
+It’s important to note that the Fair Labor Standards Act (FLSA) explicitly covers specific jobs that would otherwise be exempted.
+Examples of overtime protection include all first responders like paramedics, police officers, and firefighters.
+Other professions that endure long work hours, such as practical nurses and paralegals, are also protected under the FLSA.

-Are Salaried California Employees Entitled to Overtime Pay?
+Are Salaried Employees In California Entitled to Overtime Pay?

-Note: If you have doubts about your employees’ eligibility, always consult employment lawyers or labor consultants who are well-conversed with California labor laws.
+Misclassifying employees can lead to overtime law violations and penalties of up to $15,000 per violation.
+If you have doubts about your employees’ eligibility, reach out to employment lawyers or labor consultants well-versed in California labor laws.

 How Much Is Overtime Pay in California?

-• Two times their regular rate of pay for hours worked over 12 hours in a workday and hours performed in excess of 8 hours on the seventh consecutive day of a workweek.
+Overtime law also requires employers to pay employees two times their regular rate of pay for hours worked over 12 hours in a workday and over 8 hours on the seventh consecutive workday of the week.

 timeero mobile app